FAQ's Juror Service

 2) Email your request for a trip plan through www.spokanetransit.com in the "How do I get there location" under Ride STA.
 Your request will be emailed back to you from a Customer Service Representative.
 Please allow 24 hours for this option.

 3) If you don't have access to the internet, you can speak with a Spokane Transit Customer Service Representative at 328-RIDE (328-7433) for specific information.
 The STA staff can provide you with the route that will work best.

 What about my travel costs while on Jury Duty?

 Please report your one-way mileage to Jury Management during your first week of jury duty.
+One-way mileage may be reported by calling 477-5790 by Thursday evening of your first week of jury duty.
 The court is unable to make any corrections to your pay for mileage unless it is given to us prior to Friday of your first week.

 Do I have to release my Social Security Number to the Court while on Jury Duty?

 Yes.
 The IRS requires that your Social Security Number be given to Jury Management in order for the Court to pay for your jury duty.
 The SSN is kept confidential between Jury Management and the Auditor who prints your check.
 If you choose not to release the number, the Auditors are not allowed to process your check.